olly-evans/terminal-pathfinding/README.md

 ## IN-PROGRESS

 # Notes
+- make data struct for welcome row data.
+- make this print in a dynamic manor.
+- Add Con.vis_cy and Con.vis_cx.

 - setup welcome menu with algorithm selection using cursor.

 - Could also add fn + arrkey to skip to top/bottom and far left/right.